Click to Rate and Give Feedback

 The Profile.aspx page is displayed.

-7. Enter or update the profile information of the logged-in user by entering the first name, last name, and identification number.
+7. Enter or update the profile information for the logged-in user by entering the first name, last name, and phone number.

 8. Click Update Profile Data.